 It basically measures the percentage of the company’s capital taken up by each capital component and takes out an average weighted cost.

 Q4.
 Let there be two companies X and Y. X have only equity capital and Y has a combination of debt and equity capital.
 Which of the two companies will have a higher weighted average cost of capital?

 In this case, company X will have a higher weighted average cost of capital as the cost of debt capital is cheaper than the cost of equity capital.

 Q5.
 Can you mention some of the mainstream methods that are used to value a company?

-Some of the most commonly used valuation methods to compute a company’s value are the Discounted cash flow analysis method, Precedent transaction analysis method and the Comparable company analysis method.
+Some of the most commonly used valuation methods to compute a company’s value are the Discounted cash flow analysis method, the Precedent transaction analysis method, and the Comparable company analysis method.